infinitered/rmq/README.md

 RDocs are not done.
 I'd appreciate help on these.
 This readme isn't up to the quality I'd like either.
 I figure it's better to get it out to the community sooner rather than wait for it to be more finished.
 My ideal is jQuery quality docs in addition to basic RDoc reference.

-Nothing is optimized for speed yet.
-Well, that isn't true, somethings are.
+Somethings still need to be optimized for speed

-Memory leaks may exist.

 Tested only on iOS, not OS X (nor is there any OS X specific code)